-Reduction in Negative Encounters with Law Enforcement

-Summary of Activities and participants of the First Year

-Generally, the total number of people benefit from or influenced by SUP program had a tremendous trend of growth (see Figure 19).
+Finally, looking at the "Retrospective" section, the satisfaction rate reached 93 percent in several questions in post surveys.
+These youth participants felt good about themselves; felt good at doing what they like; and made new friends throughout the project.
+The remaining 7 percent did not answer the questions, so not even one youth felt Project P.H.U.N. failed him or her.
+That was a tremendous accomplishment.
+Finding III: Reduction in Negative Encounters with Law Enforcement Summary of Activities and participants of the First Year Generally, the total number of people benefit from or influenced by SUP program had a tremendous trend of growth (see Figure 17).
 The second quarter, as well as the third quarter, served almost ten times the number of participants of the first quarter, largely due to massive events held during traditional Hmong and Chinese festivals.
 The types of activities were enriched and diversified through the first year.
-Figure 20 and 21 revealed that the numbers of Outreach events and support groups steadily increased, so did the number of participants of all kinds.
+Figure 18 and 19 revealed that the numbers of Outreach events and support groups steadily increased, so did the number of participants of all kinds.
+Figure 17

+Figure 18 Number of Outreach Events and Participants (Quarterly)

 According to AMA's program records, there were over 480 activities conducted throughout the project's first year, including weekly exercises or biweekly trainings.
 Those activities enriched youth participants' after-school life, and guided them to balance spare time on positive capacity building events, instead of wandering around and being exposed to violent environment.
 The first quarter of the first year set the base for SUP program.
 Some featured events and trainings were conducted as piloting projects, while gradually got consolidated through following quarters.
 For instance, the bi-weekly business training was opened for 10 to14-year-old youth of color from low income families at first.
 However, it stated to recruit youth participants of 16-20 years old since the second quarter, considering their capacity and possibility to practically use the knowledge and skills.
 Many more specialized activities were formed and fixed from the second and third quarters, such as Catalyst Event (dialogues with twin cities' entrepreneurs), Hmong Mother and Daughter Club, FAIM Training, and Media Force (Video/Radio producing workshops).
 Massive events helped outreaching much larger population around Minnesota, which were usually traditional culture related, or through partnership with public schools and colleges (e.g. Rockford Elementary Arts Magnet School, University of Minnesota Asian Student Union, Central High School, etc.).
 The last quarter was from June to August, 2015, which was exactly the period of summer vacation.
 There were usually over a hundred participants coming for one event, such as SUP Summer-end Picnic and Fun Sports Competition, SUP Back to School Celebration, and Summer-end Talent Show.